shariethernet/Implementation-of-Line-encoding-schemes-in-python/README.md

 Due to the size of the .js, .css and .html files, source code is available in

 Shrihari.ml/lineencoding   ( Ctrl+Shift+I in Google Chrome)

-**Result**

-The various line encoding schemes and to create a command line program and a GUI based web application for the same

 - Web application : [https://shrihari.ml/lineencoding](https://shriharig.tk/lineencoding)